5 minute read time

-What makes email marketing so effective?
+What makes ESP email marketing so effective?

-Well, the cost is relatively low, and the upside can be tremendous.
+The cost is relatively low, and the upside can be tremendous.
 It’s easy to start and you can begin as big or small as you like.

 Email is 40 times more effective at acquiring new customers than Facebook or Twitter.

-With all that potential, it’s vital to make sure you have clear goals, processes and tools in place.
+With all that potential, it’s vital to make sure you have clear goals, processes, and tools in place.

 Questions to consider as you build an email marketing strategy:

-The key part of email marketing is, well, the emails.
+The key part of email marketing is the emails.
 So you need an email service provider that helps you create simple, elegant emails quickly and easily.
 Look for a provider with a range of designs, flexible layouts, and mobile-friendly templates that look great on any device.
 Free image hosting is an added bonus.

-Email doesn’t need a big budget to be effective—but in marketing, effective often isn’t enough.
+Email doesn’t need a big budget to be effective but, in marketing, effective often isn’t enough.
 If you want awesome campaigns and analytics, you need to make sure you’ve got the appropriate budget in place.

 Keep in mind that investing in email can result in a much better payoff than investing the same amount in search or social.